 Attend Handler Briefing.

-The handler briefing and walkthrough will take approximately 45 minutes to an hour.
-During this time, handlers will have an opportunity to see the element search areas, and to understand the flow and logistics of the trial site.
-Since safety for the dogs is primary, we want all the competitors to view the search areas with an eye for safety concerns for their dogs.
+The handler briefing will take approximately 15-30 minutes.
+During this time, information about the flow and logistics of the trial site will be shared.
 Search times, the number of hides for each element search area (if applicable), and entrance and exit routes to and from the search areas will also be discussed as part of the walkthrough.
 The briefing will conclude with a question and answer period, as well as a review of basic trial etiquette.
-There may also be an announcement from the trial certifying official to alert competitors to any rule adjustments necessitated by unexpected changes to the trial location and/or adverse weather conditions.

 Trial Begins, first half is usually 2-3 hours long.